fbpx

 Long table in Graz

-Top tip: plan your visit to be in town for the Long Table of Graz.
+Plan your visit to be in town for the Long Table of Graz.
 It’s a dinner of local produce held beneath the stars in the UNESCO World Heritage city centre and it’s absolutely mesmerising.

-One Day in Graz: The Kids itinerary
+One Day in Graz: The Kids Itinerary

 • Morning – Head to the FRida & freD Children’s Museum for young children to let off steam and learn.